Newspaper Page Text

 holy zeal to serve the welfare of

-the race.
-1 hold that the best
+the race 1 hold that the best

-newspaper men, or at any rate the
+newspaper men. or at any rate the

-mos! interesting ones, are thrill
+most interesting ones, are thrill

-mongers and clowns.
-This opinion
+nuiric ■ and clowns.
+This opinion,

 it goes without saying, is not re

-lished by journalists who _take a
+lished by journalists who r take,a

 romantic view of their profession

-and who are usually to be found
+and v. ho are usually to be found

-working on papers with falling cir
+working on papers with falling cir-

-culation. .
-To pentry of this tvpe
+culation.
+To gentry of this type

 any criticism of the press is as of

-fensive as mayhem or arson—-or a
+fensive as mayhem or arson or a

-stink-bomb in a crowded subway
+-fink-bomb in a crowded subway

 car.
 Some time ago, when I wrote

-some plain facts about the necws
+some plain facts about the news

-paper business, I narrowly escaped
+paper business.
+I narrowly escaped

 being lynched by outraged journal